OmkarThawakar/IP/README.md

 # IP
-IP address python library for conversion and subnet calculation for glassful and classless IP addresses.
+IP address python library for conversion and subnet calculation for Classful and Classless IP addresses.

 ### How to use